-Step 4 ⇒ Make the full payment one month before the tour.
-We will send you our exclusive tour e-book, which contains a detailed itinerary of the tour and in-depth information on the areas we’ll be visiting.
+Step 5 ⇒ Once you have made the final payment, we will send you our exclusive tour e-book, which contains a detailed itinerary of the tour and in-depth information on the areas we’ll be visiting.

 We are happy to answer any questions you may have and we will always keep you up to date on the progress of the tour subscription.